DavidRandallPeters/UnrealEngine/UE4_013_Labyrinth-K_BugFixes.md

 <br>

-You may not be experiencing this - but it's currently entirely possible for the marble to trigger the win message multiple times on its way out.
+Issue: [you may not be experiencing this] - but it's currently entirely possible for the marble to trigger the win message multiple times on its way out.

 Even if this hasn't been an issue for you, *do* add this fail-safe: